johnkerl/scripts/suitcase/README.md

 Moreover, items in my suitcase fall into two categories: (a) always useful; (b) per-project useful.
 The `aux` subdirectory is for the latter.

-# Suitcase setup on the home machine:
+# Suitcase setup on the home machine

 ```
 # Set up always-useful things